Nancy Poore

-Nancy Poore (1939-2025) was a North American editor, writer, publisher, artist, printer and activist.
-With Jocelyn H. Cohen, she co-founded the Helaine Victoria Press, notable for its inclusive unearthing of stories and photographs of forgotten heroines and women’s movements from around the world and for reproducing these in small, inexpensive formats that could be used, displayed and seen by many.
-Poore thus contributed to the gradual expansion of knowledge of women’s history and the resurrection from obscurity of many individual women and women's organisations.
+Nancy Poore (1939–2025) was an American editor, writer, publisher, artist, printer and activist.
+With Jocelyn H. Cohen, she co-founded the Helaine Victoria Press, notable for its inclusive unearthing of stories and photographs of forgotten heroines and women's movements from around the world and for reproducing these in small, inexpensive formats that could be used, displayed and seen by many.
+Poore thus contributed to the gradual expansion of knowledge of women's history and the resurrection from obscurity of many individual women and women's organisations.

 Early life and education

 Poore was born on October 5, 1939, in Chicago, an only child, daughter of Taylor Poore (a graphic designer and artist) and Madge (Shearer) Poore.
 Her father was friends with artists including Edgar Miller and Sol Kogen.
-In 1961, she gained a bachelor’s degree at Scripps College, Claremont, California.
+In 1961, she gained a bachelor's degree at Scripps College, Claremont, California.
 As an undergraduate, Poore studied at the Sorbonne.
-In 1991, she gained her master’s degree in English from Northwestern University.
+In 1991, she gained her master's degree in English from Northwestern University.
 Poore lived in California in the late 1960s and early 1970s and became interested in social justice and, specifically, in feminist causes.